Libration

-In lunar astronomy, libration is the wagging or wavering of the Moon perceived by Earth-bound observers and caused by changes in their perspective.
-It permits an observer to see slightly different hemispheres of the surface at different times.
-It is similar in both cause and effect to the changes in the Moon's apparent size due to changes in distance.
+In lunar astronomy, libration is the cyclic variation in the apparent position of the Moon that is perceived by observers on the Earth and caused by changes between the orbital and rotational planes of the moon.
+It causes an observer to see slightly different hemispheres of the surface at different times.
+It is similar in both cause and effect to the changes in the Moon's apparent size because of changes in distance.
 It is caused by three mechanisms detailed below, two of which cause a relatively tiny physical libration via tidal forces exerted by the Earth.
 Such true librations are known as well for other moons with locked rotation.

-The quite different phenomenon of a trojan asteroid's movement has been called Trojan libration; and Trojan libration point means Lagrangian point.
+The quite different phenomenon of a trojan asteroid's movement has been called Trojan libration, and Trojan libration point means Lagrangian point.

 Lunar libration

-The Moon keeps one hemisphere of itself facing the Earth, due to tidal locking.
+The Moon keeps one hemisphere of itself facing the Earth because of tidal locking.
 Therefore, the first view of the far side of the Moon was not possible until the Soviet probe Luna 3 reached the Moon on October 7, 1959, and further lunar exploration by the United States and the Soviet Union.
-This simple picture is only approximately true: over time, slightly more than half (about 59% in total) of the Moon's surface is seen from Earth due to libration.
+This simple picture is only approximately true since over time, slightly more than half (about 59% in total) of the Moon's surface is seen from Earth because of libration.

-Lunar libration arises from three changes in perspective due to: the non-circular and inclined orbit, the finite size of the Earth, and the orientation of the Moon in space.
-The first of these is called optical libration, the second is called parallax, and the third is physical libration.
+Lunar libration arises from three changes in perspective because of the non-circular and inclined orbit, the finite size of the Earth, and the orientation of the Moon in space.
+The first of these is called optical libration, the second parallax, and the third physical libration.
 Each of these can be divided into two contributions.

-The following are the four types of lunar libration:
+The following are the three types of lunar libration: